ebarjou/xpulse_recon/README.md

         <json_file> : path to the parameters file
         <json> : parameters as a JSON string (starting with a '{')
 ```
 This program takes a stack of FP-32bits TIFF (uncompressed) as input.
-Start the program with a configuration file as argument.
+Start the program with a configuration file as argument to execute the reconstruction.
 ## Configuration file
 The program takes a JSON file containing all necessary parameters for the reconstruction as the unique argument.